Grain Free Coconut Cupcakes

 - Spread on cooled cupcakes.

 - Top with coconut.

-- Refrigerate for an hour to meld the flavors if you are not going to refrigerate cupcakes.
-The taste of the frosting gets better once it's refrigerated as all the flavors come together.
+- Refrigerate for an hour to meld the flavors if you have the time.